How two journalists managed to share the horror stories of Mariupol with the world

 “They’ve been subject to the same conditions as anybody else who’s been in Mariupol,” said Julie Pace, senior vice president and executive editor of the Associated Press.
 “When you consider how difficult getting that information out has been, it really just makes me extremely proud of their commitment to making sure that people know what’s happening in that location.”

-Beyond the work of Chernov and Maloletka, the few images of Mariupol that have reached the outside world have mostly come from Reuters photographer Alexander Ermochenko, who photographed people fleeing Thursday and Friday, and limited visuals provided by civilians and the Ukrainian government.
+Beyond the work of Chernov and Maloletka, the few images of Mariupol that have reached the outside world have mostly come from Reuters photographer Alexander Ermochenko, who photographed people fleeing Thursday and Friday, and limited images provided by civilians and the Ukrainian government.

-Their story on Wednesday hinted at the danger they’re facing; they wrote that Russian tanks positioned themselves near a hospital and “an AP journalist was among a group of medical workers who came under sniper fire, with one hit in the hip.”
+Chernov and Maloletka’s article on Wednesday hinted at the danger they’re facing; they wrote that Russian tanks positioned themselves near a hospital and “an AP journalist was among a group of medical workers who came under sniper fire, with one hit in the hip.”
 The dispatches have been jarring for their colleagues to read, realizing that the two are experiencing what they’re describing.

 “While it’s been extremely difficult for them personally,” Pace said, the two journalists “feel really strongly that this is a story that needs to be told, and I think that’s been kind of their overriding focus.”

-The lack of consistent electricity, Internet and phone signals mean AP editors have only been in sporadic contact with them, and staffers outside of Ukraine have stepped up to help turn their dispatches into published stories; Paris-based AP correspondent Lori Hinnant co-wrote their story on Wednesday.
-But because of the communications challenges — which the AP declined to detail, citing security concerns — it has taken much longer to get the information out than usual.
+The lack of consistent electricity, Internet and phone signals mean that AP editors have been in sporadic contact with them, and staffers outside of Ukraine have stepped up to help turn their dispatches into published articles; Paris-based AP correspondent Lori Hinnant co-wrote their article on Wednesday.
+But because of the communications challenges — which the AP declined to detail, citing security concerns — it has taken much longer than usual to get the information out.

 Neither is a novice to covering conflict.
 Chernov, a member of the AP staff, has spent nearly the past decade in places such as Syria, Iraq and Myanmar; Maloletka, a longtime freelancer for AP, covered Ukraine’s Maidan revolution and conflicts in Crimea.
 In this current crisis, they defy the stereotype of the foreign correspondent who parachutes into a war zone: Both hail from the eastern Ukraine region they are now covering.